Laxmi Puja Date for 2019 in India – Sunday, November 27, 2019

 Who should perform Laxmi Puja?

-- The individual will never face any financial problem in his life.
+- The individual will never face any financial problems in his life.
 This puja will also remove the ill effects of the Grah Dosh.

-- It will also improve the communication skill of the individual and gives good outcome for business.
+- It will also improve the communication skill of the individual and gives a good outcome for the business.